 All other subjects will align their focus to promote both industry-focused and cross-curricular learning opportunities wherever possible.
 This will provide knowledge and understanding that is normally only obtained when in work, which therefore provides students with a greater level of understanding when applying for employment.

 The varied and engaging mix of hands-on work experience and academic learning ensures that when students successfully complete the course, they are fully prepared to join the real world of work.
 Students will also receive weekly Life Guidance sessions, delivered by an our staff in conjunction with guest speakers and Careers Advisors.
 This advice will ensure our students’ academic and vocational learning is aligned to future career intentions and local opportunities.
-These Life Guidance sessions will complement work completed within all lessons and Pastoral Liaison Officerwill ensure all students are supported to reflect on the development of their personal skills and qualities.
+These Life Guidance sessions will complement work completed within all lessons and will ensure all students are supported to reflect on the development of their personal skills and qualities.
 These are vital and will ensure our students are truly successful in their future careers and lives.
 All students will leave the UTC with a Curriculum Vitae detailing their: academic qualification; technical qualifications and skills; personal skills and qualities.

 Key Stage 4 Curriculum